GerrityJack/NPRE247/NPRE247_CP1/README.txt

     Outputs:
         Three Component Decay Chain Graph.png
             Graph of Coarse, Medium and Fine Numerical Solutions for Isotopes A, B, and C along with Analytical Solution

+        Isotope B Graph.png
+            Graph of Coarse, Medium and Fine Numerical Solutions for Isotope B along with Analytical Solution

         Time at which Isotope B Reaches a Maxium Graph.png Graph of Fine Numerical Solutions along with Sum of All Isotopes at Every Time Value